osmandapp/web/main/docs/user/troubleshooting/track-recording-issues.md

   - Points with bad precision (GPS 'hdop')
   - Points closer than a threshold in meters

-- **Google Services API or Android API:** You may further change how OsmAnd receices location data on Android devices.
+- **Google Services API or Android API:** You may further change how OsmAnd receives location data on Android devices.
 In [OsmAnd Settings → Location Source](../personal/global-settings.md#location-source) select between **Google Play Services** and **Android API**, in many cases changing to **Android API** helps to improve the recorded tracks and makes them less noisy.

 ## Recorded tracks have gaps